ietf-wg-acme/acme/draft-ietf-acme-acme.md

 /* BEGIN JWS-signed request body */
 {
   "resource": "reg",
-  "delete": true
+  "status": "deactivated"
 }
 /* END JWS-signed request body */
 ~~~~~~~~~~

-On receiving a POST to an account URI containing a "delete" field, the server
-MUST verify that no other fields were sent in the object (other than
-"resource"), and it MUST verify that the value of the "delete" field is "true"
+The server MUST verify that the request is signed by the account key.
+If the
-(as a boolean, not a string).
-If either of these checks fails, then the server
-MUST reject the request with status code 400 (Bad Request).

-If the server accepts the deletion request, then it MUST delete the account and
-all related objects and send a response with a 200 (OK) status code and an empty
+server accepts the deactivation request, it should reply with a 200 (OK) status
-body.
-The server SHOULD delete any authorization objects related to the deleted
-account, since they can no longer be used.
-The server SHOULD NOT delete
+code and the current contents of the registration object.

+Once an account is deactivated, the server MUST NOT accept further requests
+authorized by that account's key.
+It is up to server policy how long to retain
-certificate objects related to the account, since certificates issued under the
+data related to that account, whether to revoke certificates issued by that
-account continue to be valid until they expire or are revoked.
+account, and whether to send email to that account's contacts.
+ACME does not
+proviate a way to reactivate a deactivated account.

 ## Identifier Authorization